 The Quartz Crystal Arroyo Trail is a connector trail enabling a variety of loops and access into some very scenic parts of the Goldfields.
-While short in length this trail is long on scenery as it parallels the south side of Golden Eye monolith.
-The outrageous mixture of material making up the rock outcroppings lie as evidence to the turmoil that took place here in the Willow Springs Cauldron.
+While short in length this trail is long on scenery as it parallels the south side of the Golden Eye monolith.
+The outrageous mixture of material making up the rock outcroppings lie as evidence of the turmoil that took place here in the Willow Springs Cauldron.
 Prominent throughout this canyon is the glitter from the generous amount of quartz crystal scattered about.
 The semi-precious quartz crystal glistens in the sun like diamonds.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+Then link the trails traveled, check out the example.